-- (a) For purposes of this section, "evaluations" are defined as observations, tests and other diagnostic measures, individually selected and administered to determine the existence of a disability, the effect the disability has on the child's educational and functional performance, the need for specialized services, and for an appropriate program.
-An evaluation is a compilation of information that is designed to assist: - (1) The EPT in determining eligibility for special education; - (2) The IEP team in developing the student's individualized educational program including special education services, and as required, related services, transition services, assistive technology, supplementary aids and services; and - (3) The IEP team in determining an appropriate placement in the least restrictive environment. - (1) The EPT membership for a student/child suspected of having a specific learning disability shall also include the following people: - (ii) The student/child's general education teacher, or - (iii) If the student/child does not have a general education teacher, a general education teacher qualified to teach a student/child of his or her age; or - (iv) For a student/child of less than school age, an individual qualified to teach a student/child of his or her age; and - (v) At least one person qualified to conduct individual diagnostic examinations of students/children, such as a school psychologist, speech and language pathologist, special education teacher, or remedial reading teacher. - (4) Where the EPT cannot achieve consensus, as a member of the EPT, the LEA representative shall make the final decision. - (c) The screening of a student by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation shall not be considered to be an evaluation for eligibility for special education and related services.
-(34 CFR §300.302)
+- (a) For purposes of this section, "evaluations" are defined as observations, tests, and other diagnostic measures, individually selected and administered to determine the existence of a disability, the effect the disability has on the child's educational and functional performance, and the need for specialized services and for an appropriate program.
+An evaluation is a compilation of information that is designed to assist: - (1) The EPT in determining eligibility for special education; - (2) The IEP team in developing the student's IEP including special education services, and as required, related services, transition services, assistive technology, and supplementary aids and services; and - (3) The IEP team in determining an appropriate placement in the least restrictive environment. - (b) The EPT membership for a student/child suspected of having a specific learning disability shall also include the following people: - (1) The student/child's general education teacher, or - (2) If the student/child does not have a general education teacher, a general education teacher qualified to teach a student/child of his or her age; or - (3) For a student/child of less than school age, an individual qualified to teach a student/child of his or her age; and - (4) At least one person qualified to conduct individual diagnostic examinations of students/children, such as a school psychologist, speech and language pathologist, special education teacher, or remedial reading teacher.

+- (c) Where the EPT cannot achieve consensus, as a member of the EPT, the LEA representative shall make the final decision. - (d) The screening of a student by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation shall not be considered to be an evaluation for eligibility for special education and related services.
+(34 C.F.R. § 300.302).

-2362.2.1 Initial Evaluations (34 CFR §300.301)
+2362.2.1 Initial Evaluations (34 C.F.R. § 300.301)

 Either a parent of a child, or an LEA, or the AOE, or other State agency, may initiate a request for an initial evaluation to determine if a child or student is eligible for special education and related services.
+Implementation of Response to Intervention (RTI), Multi-tiered System of Supports (MTSS) or other strategies for academic and behavioral support shall not cause the evaluation of a child or student suspected of having a disability to be delayed or denied.